-icon will show that a filter has been applied, it’s not real obvious what the filter is.
-The slicer provides a more user friendly interface for a dimension filter, providing a button for each value, with a different button background color showing what the selected filter values are.
+icon will show that a filter has been applied, it’s not obvious what the filter is.
+The slicer provides a more user-friendly interface for a dimension filter, providing a button for each value, with a different button background color showing what the selected filter values are.
 More significantly, the slicer dialog remains up and available during report usage.
 It can also indicate which dimension values have no related aggregate values and shift those values to the end of the slicer.

-Figure 10.17: The Insert Slicer Button [10-17-insertSlicerButton.tif]

 The Insert Slicer button can be found in one of two places, depending on whether you’ve selected a cell in the PivotTable or have selected the PivotChart.
+(See Figure 10.17.)
 For the PivotTable, look in the PivotTable Tools group, Options tab, Sort & Filter subgroup.
 For the PivotChart, look in the PivotChart Tools group, Analyze tab, Data subgroup.

+Figure 10.17 Insert Slicer Button [10-17-insertSlicerButton.tif]

-Go ahead and insert a slicer, and when prompted for a dimension select “Resource List”.
-The slicer will show the available resource items, with the non-generic items grayed out as we’re already filtering on generic resources.
+Go ahead and insert a slicer and, when prompted for a dimension, select Resource List.
+The slicer will show the available resource items, with the nongeneric items grayed out as we’re already filtering on generic resources.
 The other resources should be selected.
 Deselect all but three by using Ctrl mouse click.
+(See Figure 10.18.)

-Figure 10.18: Using a Slicer [10-18-pivot6.tif]
+Figure 10.18 Using a Slicer [10-18-pivot6.tif]

 10. Excel provides many different types of charts.
-To switch chart types, right click in a chart area and chose “Change Chart Type”, or go to the Design tab in the Pivot Chart Tools group in the ribbon (you’ll need to have selected in the Pivot Chart area for that tab group to be visible).
+To switch chart types, right click in a chart area and choose Change Chart Type, or go to the Design tab in the Pivot Chart Tools group in the ribbon (you’ll need to have selected in the Pivot Chart area for that tab group to be visible).
 The PivotChart Ribbon group has Design, Layout, Format, and Analyze tabs, and each tab has various subgroups and options for choosing and configuring charts.
 Look around and experiment.
 You may wish to save your work before you start, to remember where you started from.
 See Excel Help, Available Chart Types for a rundown on the different chart types, when you may want to use a chart type, and what the limitations might be.

 11. After you’re done looking around, try a pie chart.
-One limitation of a pie chart is it only shows the first item in a series, so you’ll only see the numbers for Work or Capacity but not both in the chart.
+One limitation of a pie chart is it only shows the first item in a series, so you’ll only see the numbers for work or capacity, but not both, in the chart.
 You can control which of the values you see by moving their order in the Values section of the Drag area; the topmost value will be the one displayed in the pie chart.
-Once the pie chart is shared in SharePoint your selection is locked in.
+Once the pie chart is shared in SharePoint, your selection is locked in.

-In our example case, we opted for a layout that shows the summed amount per grouping, no legend, and used the Layout tab and Data Labels option to show the labels on the Outside End of the data points.
+In our example case, we opted for a layout that shows the summed amount per grouping, no legend, and used the Layout tab and Data Labels option to show the labels on the outside end of the data points.

-If you publish your Excel file to SharePoint for viewing via a browser, the position of Charts and Slicers in the browser becomes fixed.
+If you publish your Excel file to SharePoint for viewing via a browser, the position of charts and slicers in the browser becomes fixed.
 As your pivot table might expand due to removing filter criteria or expanding groups, you should make allowances when you place your slicers and charts.
-The illustrations show a good example of where not to place a slicer; it’s only there now to fit into the illustrations.
+The illustrations show a good example of where not to place a slicer; it’s there now only to fit into the illustrations.

-12. Next, lets format the numbers in our table and chart:.
+12. Next, lets format the numbers in our table and chart.

 a.
-In the Drag area, click on the drop down arrow for Capacity, and select Value Field Settings.
+In the Drag area, click on the drop-down arrow for Capacity, and select Value Field Settings.
+(See Figure 10.19.)

-Figure 10.19: Value Field Settings Button [10-19-valueFieldSettingsButton.tif]
+Figure 10.19 Value Field Settings Button [10-19-valueFieldSettingsButton.tif]